CS5520FeinbergSpring2024/team-project-a6-group9/README.md

 ## Install Git LFS first!!!
 To install, use homebrew `brew install git-lfs`

+For the first time, init lfs globally, `git lfs install`

 To check currently tracked files: `git lfs track`

 To add new file type to lfs track: `git lfs track *.file_extension_you_want_to_track`